Buoyed by ultra-low interest rates

 Tenancy Laws: The Residential Tenancies Act 1986 guarantees the rights of both parties and sets the parameters of their relationship.

 Rent: Landlord and tenant can freely agree on the rent, and any increases are allowed provided that the landlord gives sufficient notice or there has been no rent increase over the last six months.
 A tenant can call upon a Tenancy Tribunal for rental assessment if he thinks the increase is excessive.

-New Zealand’s general government gross debt surged to 48% of GDP in 2020, sharply up from the prior year’s 31.5% and the highest level seen since 1994, according to the IMF.
+The budget deficit is now equivalent to about 1.3% of GDP, sharply down from the previous year’s shortfall of about 7.3% of GDP.
+However New Zealand’s general government gross debt surged to 43.6% of GDP in 2020, sharply up from the previous year’s 32% and the highest level seen since 1994, according to the IMF.

 Unemployment fell to an all-time low of 3.4% in Q3 2021, down from 5.3% a year earlier, according to the Statistics New Zealand.
 There were about 98,000 unemployed people in Q3 2021, sharply down from 151,000 in Q3 2020.